blank Seasonal Newborn Baby Clothing Buying Guide – Mamas & Papas UK

 Warm mittens

 You may use scratch mittens on your baby when they are very young, to stop them from hurting themselves with their nails.
-However, in addition you might want to buy some thicker mittens, for outdoor use, particularly if you are planning on going for plenty of walks.
+However, you might also want to buy some thicker mittens for outdoor use, particularly if you plan to go for plenty of walks.

 Pramsuit